nmoschkin/dtlib/README.md

 DTInterop is an extensive OS and hardware library for Windows Desktop, written in VB.NET using __DTCore__ as the backbone for its many interop functions.

 This module is of more universal appeal to all .NET developers, regardless of the language used.

+__DTMath__

+DTMath is an extended miscellaneous mathemetics library, including working with polar coordinates and an extensive color space math calculation library.
+This module is a bit outdated and some parts that were unfinished will probably never be finished or will be done a different way, so components may be added or removed from this library, in the near future.

+__DTExtended__

+DTExtended is a collection of advanced modules including __UnitConverter__ and __BinarySearcher__.
+This project is actually do for an intense overhaul as many of its features have become obsoleted or outdated, as well.

   * Note, running the examples **will** require you to run Visual Studio as Administrator.

 _More documentation and a wiki is forthcoming.
 Stay tuned._